Cheryl-WANG/TidyData/README.md

 For each record it is provided:
 =========================================
-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+Triaxial acceleration from the accelerometer (total acceleration), the estimated body acceleration and triaxial Angular velocity from the gyroscopew with "mean" and "std" in the variable names.
-- A 561-feature vector with time and frequency domain variables.

 The dataset includes the following files:
 =========================================

-- 'README.txt'
+- 'README.md'

-- 'codebook.txt': Shows information about the variables used on the feature vector.
+- 'codebook': Shows information about the variables used on the feature vector.

-- 'run_analysis R script.txt': Scripts that can be used to produce tidydata.txt.
+- 'run_analysis R script': Scripts that can be used to produce tidydata.txt.

 Notes: